DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [☺️ ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

+You start by clearly defining sections using (: Smile syntax to show the start and end of a section.
+This prompt has two sections, one defines the prompt language as ***(: Smile*** on the first line, the second defines the format of the response with the `[: Response Language Definition [=` line.
+Both these sections have accompanying close brackets.

 ## Technical Advantages of (: Smile